mismamari/HelloCodeSchoolProject/README.md

 # Submission

 In order to submit this project, create a pull request from your fork back to the "codeschool/HelloCodeSchoolProject" project.
+After you see your pull request green, everything is passing!